stevetab03/powerbi-dax-patterns/demo/README.md

-WTI spot vs front-month futures over the full sample (Jan 2020 – Apr 2026), with rolling 21-day basis volatility on a secondary axis and annotated vertical reference lines marking seven geopolitical disruption events.
+WTI spot vs front-month futures over the full sample (Jan 2020 – Apr 2026), with rolling 21-day basis volatility on a secondary axis and seven geopolitical disruption events annotated as red markers.

 **Patterns demonstrated:**

-* `[DisruptionLabel]` annotation via `USERELATIONSHIP` on an inactive relationship — `Dim_DisruptionEvents` never filters the fact data during normal operation but is activated on demand for event labeling, keeping the model clean while supporting contextual annotation
+* `[EventMarker]` annotation — returns 0 on event dates via `IF(MAX(Fact_BasisPanel[event_label]) <> BLANK(), 0, BLANK())`,
+  producing a dot series on the chart with event labels as tooltips.
+  Event labels are merged into the fact table at pipeline time;
+  the inactive relationship to `Dim_DisruptionEvents` is preserved for future use but not activated here
-* `[BasisVol21d]` dual-axis overlay — a precomputed rolling
+* `[BasisVol21d]` dual-axis overlay — precomputed rolling volatility
-  volatility series surfaced as a measure, demonstrating how pipeline-computed values integrate cleanly with DAX measures in the same visual

-**What to look for:** The persistent contango structure that held through most of 2020–2025, the Ukraine-driven inversion in early 2022, and the sharp backwardation regime that developed in Q1 2026 as the US-Iran escalation drove spot above front-month by over
-$1.60/bbl.
+  surfaced as a measure on a secondary axis

+**What to look for:** Three distinct regime breaks — the April 2020 COVID storage crisis (basis to +$6, vol to 2.0+), the Ukraine/WTI
+$130 supply shock (2022), and the sustained 2026 US-Iran backwardation regime culminating in a −$1.60 basis on the ceasefire date.

 ---

-### Page 2 — Term Structure
+### Page 2 — Spot vs Front Month WTI

-Spot price vs front-month futures over a user-controlled date range, with an average basis KPI card showing the mean spread for the selected window.
+Spot price and front-month futures plotted over the full sample with all seven disruption events annotated.
+An average basis KPI card summarizes the mean spread of ($0.32) across the full period.
+A date slicer allows zooming into specific windows for exploratory analysis.

 **Patterns demonstrated:**

-* Date slicer scoped to this page only — intentional design choice to allow exploratory zooming without contaminating the full-sample summary on Page 4.
-Page-level vs report-level filter scope managed deliberately via Sync Slicers configuration
-* `[SpotPrice]` and `[FrontPrice]` as independent measure series on the same axis — demonstrates clean separation of concerns between measures that could otherwise be collapsed into a single series with a legend dimension
+* `[SpotPrice]` and `[FrontPrice]` as independent measure series — demonstrates clean measure separation where both series share an axis without a legend dimension
+* Page-scoped date slicer — intentionally not synced to other pages, keeping Pages 3 and 4 anchored to the full sample while this page serves as an exploratory zoom tool

-**What to look for:** The two series track within cents for most of the sample — the market maintained tight convergence discipline.
-The divergence visible in the Feb–Apr 2026 window, where spot ran $1–2 above front-month, is the backwardation episode that Page 3 quantifies and Page 4 contextualizes.
+**What to look for:** How closely the two series track for most of the sample — tight convergence discipline across six years — versus the persistent backwardation visible in the 2026 escalation window.

 ---